expertsconstitutiondemocracy

 The Judge's Resignation: The "Forbearance" Collapse in Real Time

-A Reagan-appointed judge resigning in protest is not interesting because of his party label; it is interesting because it reflects perceived collapse of forbearance norms.
+His resignation is not interesting because of his party label; it is interesting because it reflects perceived collapse of forbearance norms.
+Wolf observed: "What President Nixon did periodically and secretly because he knew what he was doing was illegal or improper, President Trump does almost daily and overtly."

 Levitsky & Ziblatt emphasize that democracies are not held together only by written rules; they are held together by self-restraint.
 When insiders—especially those steeped in institutional culture—conclude that restraint has failed, resignation and public alarm become rational acts.